Picture of Dr. Abimbola Oshin

 Episioplasty and Vulvoplasty

 Episioplasty, often referred to as vulvoplasty, is a surgical intervention aimed at rectifying anatomical problems associated with a recessed vulva in canines.
-A common issue with this condition includes the formation of excessive perivulvar skin folds above the vulva, which creates an ideal moist environment that fosters bacterial proliferation and leads to infection.
+A common issue with this condition is the formation of excessive perivulvar skin folds above the vulva, which creates a moist environment that fosters bacterial proliferation and leads to infection.

-By performing this surgery, veterinarians are able to mitigate persistent dermatological conditions such as perivulvar dermatitis, frequent urinary tract infections (UTIs), and vaginal infections.
-The operation improves ventilation around the vulval area thereby diminishing the rate of infectious occurrences while enhancing overall well-being and comfort for the pet.
+By performing this surgery, veterinarians can mitigate persistent dermatological conditions such as perivulvar dermatitis, frequent urinary tract infections (UTIs), and vaginal infections.
+The operation improves ventilation around the vulval area, thereby reducing the risk of infection while enhancing overall well-being and comfort for the pet.
+The surgery restores a more normal conformation to the vulva, improving ventilation and preventing moisture accumulation.
+Restoring normal conformation helps decrease bacterial growth and infection risk.

 Additionally, addressing the folds of skin around the vulva can significantly reduce the risk of chronic infections.

-Episioplasty plays a crucial role in reducing irritation caused by excessive licking behaviors typically seen in dogs affected by an indented vulva.
-By addressing these discomforts through surgery, it helps curb complications and eliminates continuous dependence on medical therapy for managing these issues.
+Episioplasty plays a crucial role in reducing irritation caused by excessive licking, a common behavior in dogs with an indented vulva.
+Addressing these discomforts through surgery, it helps curb complications and eliminates continuous dependence on medical therapy for managing these issues.

 The Episioplasty Procedure

-Before the episioplasty procedure, the veterinary team conducts comprehensive blood tests to ensure the dog is healthy and suitable for anesthesia.
+Before the episioplasty, the dog will be required to fast for several hours.
+The veterinary team conducts a complete blood count and other comprehensive blood tests to ensure the dog is healthy and suitable for anesthesia.
+An IV and an epidural catheter will be placed before surgery to provide anesthesia and pain management.
 The genital region is then shaved and cleaned thoroughly to minimize the risk of infection during surgery.
-Marking the area for excision is done with precision to ensure the optimal amount of skin is removed.
+The excision area is marked with precision to ensure the optimal amount of skin is removed.

 Benefits of Episioplasty